build-on-aws/bedrock-agent-txt2sql/README.md

 After completing the setup and testing of the Bedrock Agent and Streamlit app, follow these steps to clean up your AWS environment and avoid unnecessary charges:
 1. Delete S3 Buckets:
 - Navigate to the S3 console.
-- Select the buckets "knowledgebase-bedrock-agent-alias" and "artifacts-bedrock-agent-creator-alias".
+- Select the buckets "athena-datasource-alias" and "bedrock-agents-athena-output-alias".
 Make sure that both of these buckets are empty by deleting the files.
 - Choose 'Delete' and confirm by entering the bucket name.

 2. Remove Lambda Function: